 There's just something about the high school stage.

-Until now, no one has ever compiled the data.
-It wasn't even digitized.
-Six months ago, Don Corathers, the magazine's editor, began digging through the archives for hard copies of each original issue — nearly 100 pages in all.
+No one had ever compiled the data.
+The information wasn't even digitized.
+So in the winter of 2014, Don Corathers, the magazine's editor, began digging through the archives for hard copies of each original issue — nearly 100 pages in all.

-Over the last 76 years, the most popular plays have consistently been Our Town and You Can't Take It With You, according to our analysis.
+Over the past 78 years, the most popular plays have consistently been Our Town and You Can't Take It with You, according to our analysis.

 Why, you ask?

-"Most high school teachers need a big cast, lots of female roles, and something that won't scare your grandma," says Corathers, who's been with Dramatics since 1979.
+"Most high school teachers need a big cast, lots of female roles, and something that won't scare your grandma," says Corathers, who has been with Dramatics since 1979.

 For both plays: check, check and check.